 Black Mountain came into existence because, in another Depression event that was to have incalculable consequences, a man named John Rice, unknown professor of classics at Rollins College in Florida and a former Rhodes Scholar, was sacked for recommending the abolition of the 'eight hour day' in favour of a more freewheeling approach to study.
 Luckily Rice had often discussed 'the ideal college' with his 'Athenian civilization class' so he and some Rollins faculty supporters took the opportunity to put his ideas into practice.
 They found a ready made campus to lease near Asheville, North Carolina and opened Black Mountain for business in the autumn of 1933.
 The keys to the new curriculum were democratic government and the central role of artistic studies, both of which remained important to the end.
 Black Mountain not only coincided with the New Deal in America, but with rise of Nazism and the fall of the Bauhaus in Europe.
 It benefited from both, being saved from conformity by New Deal radicalism, and from a lacklustre provincial faculty by an influx of Bauhaus refugees.
 The painter Josef Albers alone was enough to make its reputation and, to keep him, the school almost immediately broke its own taboo on permanent tenure.
 In 1940 faculty and students built a new campus to replace the rented one, and from then until Albers left and Gropius resigned as trustee the college offered basic courses in architecture as well as summer schools.
-In the summer of 1948, fresh from his catastrophe in Kansas, Albers' friend and confidante Richard Buckminster Fuller - unkindly described as 'a summer substitute for a legitimate architect' - was invited to teach a design class.
-Fuller had his students build a 15 metre geodesic hemisphere out of old venetian blinds, bolted together where they met at the intersections of 31 great circles: unfortunately it proved unable to support its own weight because the flattened strips flexed between their triangularly intersecting joints.
-The structure was christened 'Supine Dome' and Fuller only retrieved his reputation that year by an epic thespian performance as Baron Medusa in the Black Mountain drama school production of Erik Satie's musical play Le Piege de Meduse, of which photographs still exist.
+In the summer of 1948, fresh from his catastrophe in Kansas, Albers' friend and confidante Richard Buckminster Fuller-unkindly described as 'a summer substitute for a legitimate architect'-was invited to teach a design class.
+Fuller had his students build a 15 metre geodesic hemisphere out of old Venetian blinds, bolted together where they met at the intersections of 31 great circles: unfortunately it proved unable to support its own weight because the flattened strips flexed between

+Thinking about thought.

-Thinking about though!.
-Buckminster Fulter studies a geometrical model in his studio at Black Mountain College in the summer of 1949.
-Above him to the left is a dome model made from venetian blind strips in the previous year.
+Buckminster Fuller studies a geometrical model In his studio at Black Mountain College in the summer of 1949.
+Above him to the left is a dome model made Iron Venetian blind strips in the previous year.